10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 How To Build a Bigger Brachialis

-Training the Brachialis is essential for building bigger arms and for producing powerful pulling movements like chin-ups and rows.
+Training the Brachialis is essential for building bigger arms and producing powerful pulling movements like chin-ups and rows.

-There are many exercises that emphasize the brachialis of the bicep.
-Many of them you probably already know, but maybe you didn’t realize they are best for the brachialis.
+Many exercises emphasize the brachialis of the bicep.
+Many of them you probably already know, but maybe you didnโ€™t realize they are best for the brachialis.

 • Brachialis is most strongly recruited when you use a pronated or overhand grip

-• Use a neutral grip, aka hammer grip: The neutral grip is probably best for recruiting the brachioradialis muscle
+• Use a neutral grip, aka hammer grip: The neutral grip is probably best for recruiting the brachioradialis muscle.

-• The brachialis is composed primarily of fast-twitch muscle fibers: As a general rule of thumb, train in the 4-8 rep range when training the brachialis for hypertrophy and in the 1-5 rep range when training the brachialis for strength.
+• The brachialis is composed primarily of fast-twitch muscle fibers.
+As a general rule of thumb, train in the 4-8 rep range when training the brachialis for hypertrophy and in the 1-5 rep range when training the brachialis for strength.

-• The Brachialis responds well to slower eccentric muscular contractions: As a rule of thumb, 2-5 seconds on the eccentric phase is a good place to start.
+• The Brachialis responds well to slower eccentric muscular contractions.
+As a rule of thumb, 2โ€“5 seconds on the eccentric phase is a good place to start.

 Best Brachialis Exercises For Bigger Arm